conda/conda/docs/source/building/variants.rst

 With only a few things supported, we could just add things to the filename, such as py27 for python, or np111 for numpy.
 In the general case, which variants are meant to support, this is no longer an option.
-Instead, part of the recipe is hashed, and that hash is a unique identifier.
+Instead, part of the recipe is hashed using the sha1 algorithm, and that hash is a unique identifier.
 The information that went into the hash is stored with the package, in a file at ``info/hash_input.json``.
-Currently, only the first 4 characters of the hash are stored.
-Output package names will keep the pyXY and npXYY for now, but have added the 4-character hash.
+Currently, only the first 7 characters of the hash are stored.
+Output package names will keep the pyXY and npXYY for now, but have added the 7-character hash.
 Your package names will look like:

-``my-package-1.0-py27h3142_0.tar.bz2``
+``my-package-1.0-py27h3142afe_0.tar.bz2``

 Since conflicts only need to be prevented within one version of a package, we think this will be adequate.
 If you run into hash collisions with this limited subspace, please file an issue on the conda-build issue tracker.

-The information that goes into this hash is currently defined in conda-build's metadata.py module; the _get_hash_dictionary member function.
+The information that goes into this hash is currently defined in conda-build's metadata.py module; the _get_hash_contents member function.
 This function captures the following information:

 * ``source`` section